 Even great brands need to invest in meaning if they want to remain great.
 In this dynamic customer-driven marketplace, no one is safe.
-Whether you’re Apple, Nike or Coke, you need thoughtful investment into defining your company’s mission if you hope to retain you relevance, value, and vitality.
+Whether you’re Apple, Nike or Coke, you need thoughtful investment into defining your company’s mission if you hope to retain your relevance, value, and vitality.

-Only 20% of brands worldwide are seen to meaningfully and positively impact people’s lives, and as social technology continues to drive consumer activism, many companies are waking up to the realization that articulating their values and mission is not luxury.
+Only 20% of brands worldwide are seen to meaningfully and positively impact people’s lives, and as social technology continues to drive consumer activism, many companies are waking up to the realization that articulating their values and mission is not a luxury.
 Instead, articulating how your brand brings its core values to life is now critical for your brand reputation and employee productivity.

 Interesting read for young founders ➤ Jack Ma advice for young entrepreneurs